Brodie Croyle: Retirement

 On May 21, 2012, Croyle announced his retirement from the NFL.

 Personal life

-Croyle became the Executive Director for Big Oak Boys Ranch in Ohatchee, AL. and Big Oak Girls Ranch in Springville, AL. after his father, John Croyle, retired.
-A Brodie lived on the Boys Ranch from the time of his birth until he became a freshman at The University of Alabama.
+Croyle became the executive director for Big Oak Boys Ranch in Ohatchee, AL. and Big Oak Girls Ranch in Springville, AL. after his father, John Croyle, retired.
+Brodie lived on the Boys Ranch from the time of his birth until he became a freshman at The University of Alabama.
 Since taking over for his father, Croyle has been successful in the growth of Big Oak Ranch and ensuring the children grow up in a safe, Christian environment. and at the Drumm Farm in Independence, Missouri, a facility that provides foster children with a safe and stable home.
 Croyle serves as a spokesperson for Johnson County Court Appointed Special Advocate.
-On July 14, 2007 Croyle married Kelli Schutz, the 2005 winner of the America's Junior Miss competition.
+On July 14, 2007, Croyle married Kelli Schutz, the 2005 winner of the America's Junior Miss competition.
 The couple met in Mobile, Alabama in 2006, while Croyle was preparing for the Senior Bowl.